f4exb/sdrangel/plugins/channelrx/chanalyzer/readme.md

   - **G**: giga (times 1e9)

 Use mouse right click anywhere in the view to remove the last entered marker.
 Use shift and mouse right click to remove all markers.

+Any change in the trace settings is not reflected in the markers.
+You have to clear them and make a new measurement if any critical setting of the trace is changed.